ahnngo/analyzing_vietnamese_graduation_score_2020/README.md

 # Analyzing Data
 I made some charts using the clean database to answer some of my inquiries concerning candidates for the 2020 Vietnamese Graduation Exams in Ho Chi Minh City.
 These are some of them:
 - How many students did not take the exam for each subject, such as Math and History?
 What is the cause of this occurrence?
-- Which topic exam did the majority of students take?
+- How many subjects did the majority of students take?
 - What were the subjects' median, mode, and mean scores?
 - Did the system have any specific errors?
 - Were there any candidates in 2020 who were older or younger than the general candidate age (18)?